codemacabre/codemacabre-com/src/projects/obitbot.md

 > Here lies someone who died of a malignant neoplasm of the trachea.
 Farewell.

-The obituaries ObitBot tweets were based on real mortality data, highlighting the rates of death by cause worldwide.
+The obituaries ObitBot tweeted were based on real mortality data, highlighting the rates of death by cause worldwide.
 ObitBot provided a constant (fictional) feed designed to mirror our own species' deaths (albeit at a greatly decreased rate to comply with Twitter API limits).

 These fictional obituaries were assigned a procedurally generated tombstone, making ObitBot a virtual cemetery and a place to confront, and reflect upon, our inevitable demise.